GabDug/Efrei-L1-ProjectHangman/Report.md

 print(f"They are {len(l2)} occurences of {word} at index : {l2}")
 ```

-For this program we're defining the word that we need to check the number of occurrence so we've created a for loop of
+For this program we're defining the word that we need to check the number of occurrence so we've created a `for` loop of
-the length of the array and we're doing an if to check in a lower version of the words and if it's same word we're adding
+the length of the array and we're doing an `if` to check in a lower version of the words and if it's same word we're adding
 one to the number of occurrences.

-###Part 4
+#### 4 - Text files

-4. a)
+##### 4. a)
 ```python
 with open("list.txt", "r", encoding="utf-8") as rawfile:
     text = rawfile.read()